asagage/orion-node-manage/README.md

 orion-node-manage
 =========

-This role provides the orion_node_manage module for Unmanaging and Remanaging Nodes in Orion.
+This role provides the orion_node_manage module for unmanaging, remanaging, and decommissioning nodes in Orion.
 It can be used to suppress alerts during maintenance of Orion managed systems.
 For more info please see the module file located in ./library/orion_node_manage.py.

 Requirements